jianlin/TryPythonCollectionsModule/notes.zip.md

     [list(i) for i in zip(*m)]    # *m is like splashing it

-Another use for zip is to "zip together" 2 rows of items... such as
+Another use for zip is to "zip together" 2 rows of items as a dictionary... such as

     id   name  phoneNumber
     1    mike    650-123-4567